kasseychang/kasseychang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm Kassey Chang, a language technology professional working at the intersection of software engineering, linguistics, and data systems.
-I combine technical skills and linguistic knowledge to build and improve multilingual technologies.
+I combine technical skills and linguistic knowledge to build and improve multilingual technologies that are robust, scalable, and user-focused.

 ### Professional Focus